Starmute/KORS_rating/README.md

 Community-based development: 10 (ex.
 Monero)

+If no known individual has worked with the project (this includes well-known but anonymous members of the crypto community), a penalty of ten points shall be applied.

 # Completeness

 Completeness is a temporary state, and often not too relevant to the future of the coin, but it can impact perception and utility of the coin in the present.
 Therefore we assign it a weight of 4 in the weighted system.